mguymon/model-citizen/README.md

 Callback fields can be used to inject values at the various stages of the model creation lifecycle:

-**ConstructorCallback**: Use when constructing a new instance of the model ([example blueprint](https://github.com/mguymon/model-citizen/blob/master/core/src/test/java/com/tobedevoured/modelcitizen/blueprint/CarBlueprint.java)).
+**ConstructorCallback**: Use when constructing a new instance of the model, the model return by the callback is used by the ModelFactory. ([example blueprint](https://github.com/mguymon/model-citizen/blob/master/core/src/test/java/com/tobedevoured/modelcitizen/blueprint/SpareTireBlueprint.java)).

 **FieldCallback**: Injects the return of the callback for the annotated field value ([example blueprint](https://github.com/mguymon/model-citizen/blob/master/core/src/test/java/com/tobedevoured/modelcitizen/blueprint/UserBlueprint.java)).